 - Move yourself to an interior hallway on the lowest floor possible or take shelter under a desk or heavy table

-In the case of a medical emergency, get ahold of Campus Community Police or the Windsor 911 Response Centre.
+In the case of a medical emergency, contact Campus Community Police or the Windsor 911 Response Centre.

 If calling from a campus phone, dial 911 for the Campus Community Police, or dial 9911 for the Windsor 911 Response Centre.

 - Contact a Resident Assistant or Residence Life team member.
-All Resident Assistants and Residence Life Coordinators are qualified in First Aid, CPR and trained in emergency response
+All Resident Assistants and Residence Life Coordinators are qualified in First Aid and CPR.
+They are also trained in emergency response.

-- First aid kits are located at the front desk of every building and contain gauze, bandages, antiseptics, thermometer
+- First Aid kits are located at the front desk of every building and contain basic medical/emergency supplies such as gauze, bandages, antiseptics, and a thermometer.

 All residents must vacate their rooms if it is safe to do so and leave the building immediately when the fire alarm sounds.
 Have appropriate shoes and clothing readily available for varying periods of time outdoors.
 The evacuation procedure is as follows: